 - Advise investigators and instructors regarding the humane care and use of animals, with particular attention to reducing or eliminating pain and distress; and

-- Give immediate notice to the IACUC Chair and Vice Provost for Research for any deficiencies in the care or treatment of animals.
+- Give immediate notice to the IACUC Chair and Vice President for Research for any deficiencies in the care or treatment of animals.

 C. Principal Investigators, Students, and Laboratory Assistants/Staff